Electrical Installation Back Next

-All of the electrical is installed as the wall is erected, which is one of Omni Block’s significant system advantages.
+All of the electrical is installed as the wall is erected, which is one of Omni Blocks significant system advantages.
 All electrical materials are standard items and should be available at any electrical parts wholesaler.
 An abbreviated electrical parts list is linked here.
-These parts are the recommended parts as they have been identified, repeatedly used and fit perfectly within the block.
+These parts are the recommended parts as they have been identified and repeatedly used because they fit perfectly within the block.

-Important Note: Electrical parts that are deemed “close” to these recommendations by an electrician unfamiliar with Omni Block will not work for one reason or another.
+Important Note: Electrical parts that are deemed close to these recommendations by an electrician unfamiliar with Omni Block will not work for one reason or another.
 It is important that a first-time user at least use the recommended parts the first time through the project and this would include 3/4″ rigid PVC conduit.
+It is strongly suggested to not use flexible conduit of any kind.

 All electrical that is required in the first 4 foot grout lift should be noted on the slab (red arrow) at the start of masonry for the mason to clearly see.
 This photo shows an under window application.